MattyAddy/goodreads_data_pipeline/README.md

 ### VM Instance

 The nucleus of this project is a virtual machine created via the Console.
-Before spinning up the resource, I generated an SSH key which allows me to remotely access the VM via Git Bash and VS Code.
-I followed this process:
+Before spinning up the resource, I generated an SSH key which allows me to remotely access the VM via Git Bash and VS Code:

 - Navigate to the hidden directory .ssh/ from the root directory  <br />
 - Run the following to generate the keypair: `ssh-keygen -t rsa -f ~/.ssh/gcp_key -C madams`  <br />